danshaub/IMDB_Game/README.md

 References:

-	python documentation for built in functions
+	-Python documentation for built in functions
-	StackOverflow for debugging
+	-StackOverflow for debugging
-	Class Slides for syntax of queries
+	-Class Slides for syntax of queries